LingbinBian/BCPD1.0/README.md

 7. Create a table via modifying the z-MAX table shown as in 'Shell_script_control/Imax_zstat1_std_coordinates.txt' (the voxel coordinates are obtained from fsleyes).

-8. Under 'Shell_script_control', launch readtable.sh to creat the 6mm masks correponding to the coordinates of the regions.
+8. Under 'Shell_script_control', launch readtable.sh to create the 6mm masks correponding to the coordinates of the regions.

 9. Under 'Shell_script_control', launch extract_regions.sh to extract the time seires and store them under the directory 'tfMRI_Data_HCP/data_timeseries'.
    (The time series of the regions of individual subjects are stored in the directory of subject id, one .txt file with region name for one brain region,